RanNahmany/Space-Invaders/README.md

 # Space Invaders using PyGame

-The Classic Space Invaders, created on VSCode using Python.
+The Classic Space Invaders, created on VSCode using Python and PyGame.

 ## How it looks